Family-friendly travel on Kyushu "Onsen" Island

 Suggesting ryokan in Beppu: Shiragiku, Hanabeppu, Seikai

-We recommend to have an experience staying over night at Farm family.
+We also recommend staying overnight at Farm Stay.

-You will start the morning still in Oita Prefecture, then head to Miyazaki prefecture.
+You will spend the morning in Oita Prefecture, then head to Miyazaki Prefecture.

-On the Second day in Oita, You will head to Kunisaki Peninsula, visiting Usa-jingu Shrine, one of the top spiritual places to visit Kyushu, a National Treasure and the oldest wooden structure remaining in Kyushu, Fukuji Temple and also Kumano Magaibutsu, Stone Buddha, which is one of the largest stone-carved Buddha in the country and designated as an important cultural property of Japan.
+On the second day in Oita, you will head to Kunisaki Peninsula, visiting Usa-jingu Shrine, one of the top spiritual places to visit Kyushu, a National Treasure and the oldest wooden structure remaining in Kyushu, Fukuji Temple and also Kumano Magaibutsu, the Stone Buddha, which is one of the largest stone-carved Buddhas in the country and designated as an important cultural property of Japan.

 Suggested Ryokan: Shinzen, Ryojoen Yamazato, Unkai no Yado Chigi, Hana Ryokan Iwatoya